 • You know those luxury lodging places that you feel like you can never afford?
 The off season comes with a myriad of SPECIALS and DEALS.
 Oftentimes, you can reward yourself with an extra special place to stay.
 The Gulf Shores web site is a plethora of information, including places to stay.

 • No line no wait!
 Your favorite restaurant…you know…the one with the two hour wait during the busy summer months…you can just walk in and be seated in the shoulder season!
-One of my favorites is Bill’s by the Beach where weekend brunches can’t be beat!
+One of my favorites is Lucy Buffett’s LuLu’s where fresh seafood and other Southern favorites can’t be beat!

 • The beach is your private oasis.
 You can actually enjoy the beauty and majesty of this piece of paradise without being towel to towel with strangers on the sand.
 Sure you might have on a long-sleeve tee shirt instead of a swimsuit, but it’s so peaceful and serene.